 (14) The Commissioner is to issue to each person who is authorised to give infringement notices under this section a certificate of that person’s authorisation, and the authorised person is to produce the certificate whenever required to do so by a person to whom an infringement notice has been or is about to be given.

-[Section 88A inserted by No. 60 of 2011 s.
+[Section 88A inserted: No. 60 of 2011 s.
 83.]

 88. Regulations